kjmath/portfolio/_projects/ceramic-nozzle-dev.md

 An image of one of these nozzles being used in a static fire is shown below.
 In the first seven static fires, the nozzle was water-cooled by flowing water in a channel around the nozzle.
 These tests are still valuable for evaluating thermal shock performance of the nozzle, but are not suited for evaluating thermal insulation performance.
-In eigth static fire ("SF8"), water was not flowed through the water cooling channel.
+In the eighth static fire ("SF8"), water was not flowed through the water cooling channel.
 This test is more suited to evaluating thermal insulation performance.
 Thermocouples were embedded in the bond line between the nozzle and aft closure for SF8 to evaluate the insulation performance, which will be discussed in the [next subsection](#nozzle-thermal-insulation-performance).